SSWConsulting/SSW.People.Profiles/Zach-Keeping/Zach-Keeping.md

 He has a Bachelor of Information Technology from RMIT University and specialises in front-end development using modern JavaScript frameworks such as Vue, React and Angular, and has experience in back-end development using .NET and Node.js.

+He is currently working on the world's best Markdown website editor - [TinaCMS](https://tina.io/).

 Zach has a strong passion for technology, and loves to constantly improve his skillset and keep up-to-date with the latest technologies.

 In his spare time, he enjoys reading, gaming, catching up with friends, and bingeing a good TV show.